Biography

 Cellist James Baik has been described as an artist with “an undeniable authority,” and one possessing “a real warmth emerging in lyricism” by Belgian newspaper Le Soir, after his astounding performance at the 2021 Queen Elisabeth competition.
 First Prize Winner of the 2023 Young Concert Artists Susan Wadsworth International Auditions and recipient of the Paul A. Fish Memorial Prize and the Bridgehampton Chamber Music Prize, James is a YCA Jacobs Fellow and is managed worldwide by Young Concert Artists.

 Raised in Houston, Texas, James’ early education included studies with Houston Symphony Associate Principal Christopher French and with esteemed pedagogue Hans Jørgen Jensen in Chicago.
-James holds a Bachelor of Music degree from Colburn Conservatory of Music where he studied with Clive Greensmith.
-The instrument being used by Baik is a cello made by J.B Vuillaume and is on generous loan from the Ravinia Institute of Music.
+James holds a Bachelor of Music degree and is currently pursuing an Artist Diploma from the Colburn Conservatory of Music where he studies with Clive Greensmith.
+The instrument being used by Baik is a cello made by J.B Guadagnini and is on generous loan from an anonymous donor.